 Ginger has been used for thousands of years for the treatment of numerous ailments such as colds, nausea, arthritis, migraines, and more.
 However you use it, make it a part of your life.
 It’s such a blessing to me and my family.
 When you find foods that can heal, I celebrate and tell everyone I can!

-Check out the six methods for ways to use and enjoy your ginger!
+six ways to use and enjoy your ginger!

 This is what many call ginger beer or ginger soda.
 It’s made with its own special culture called a ginger bug, and let me tell you — it’s crazy delicious!
 People love this drink and we’ve seen it sold in restaurants and stores, but it’s always better to make it yourself.
 Often the ones in the stores aren’t authentic and aren’t made with actual ginger root.
 This is a fermented drink, too.
 This drink is not only so good for you, but fun to make.
 You’ll need to make a ginger bug first, and then you can make gallons of ginger soda.